 When deactivated, loudspeakers in the 3D view are indicated by the specific M symbol.
 The activation status is also shown in the LOUDSPEAKERS TABLE window (section 9.6).
+Deactivated audience areas are rendered without a color map.
+The activation status can be viewed in the AREAS TABLE window (section 10.1.4).

-Note that all of the usual functions for selecting loudspeakers can be used to activate or deactivate loudspeakers, for example:
+Note that all of the usual functions for selecting room items can be used to activate or deactivate loudspeakers or audience areas, for example:

-- Multi-select loudspeakers by dragging over the 3D view with the left mouse button pressed or by clicking on several loudspeakers while keeping Ctrl pressed. - Select the items of one or multiple selection sets using the $\overline{\mathbb{R}}$ selection button. - Select the items of one or multiple processing blocks using the \square selection button. - Select one or several rows in the loudspeaker table.
+- Multi-select items by dragging over the 3D view with the left mouse button pressed or by clicking on several items while keeping Ctrl pressed. - Select the items of one or multiple selection sets using the $\mathbb{R}$ selection button. - Select the loudspeakers of one or multiple processing blocks using the $\mathbb{R}$ selection button. - Select one or several rows in a table.

-The activate and deactivate commands can be used independent from how the loudspeakers of interest have been selected.
+The activate and deactivate commands can be used independent from how the room items of interest have been selected.